Sunburn and Children

 your child develops skin or eye irritation, choose another brand.
 Apply the sunscreen

-very carefully around the eyes.
+very carefully on the face to avoid the area around the eyes.

 Choose a broad-spectrum sunscreen that filters out both ultraviolet A (UVA) and ultraviolet